hodzanassredin/EbnfToGbnf/README.md

-# EBNF to GBNF (llama.cpp) Converter
+# EBNF Converter

-This simple script is designed to convert EBNF grammar descriptions into the GBNF format used in the [llama.cpp](https://github.com/ggerganov/llama.cpp) project.
+This simple script is designed to convert EBNF grammar descriptions into the other formats like GBNF format used in the [llama.cpp](https://github.com/ggerganov/llama.cpp) project and [Lark](https://github.com/lark-parser/lark) .

 ## Features